The Effects Of Opioid Painkiller Abuse Are Impacting The Entire Nation

 Professional detox treatment is almost always required when it comes to painkiller addiction.
 Toxins have built up in the body over time, and undergoing medical supervision is highly advised during the painkiller withdrawal phase, as there is a risk of death during detox.

 We recommend looking for a longer-term detox program when you or a loved one is ready to break a dependence on painkillers.
-We also recommend seeking inpatient treatment beyond the detox phase, rather than going straight to outpatient care.
-The optimal destination for treatment should be across state or out of state.
+We also recommend seeking inpatient rehab treatment beyond the detox phase, rather than going straight to outpatient care.
+The optimal destination for addiction treatment should be across state or out of state.
 A neutral location helps patients avoid the people and places back home that trigger substance use.

-Finding a treatment center that offers long-term inpatient care is also advised.
+Finding a rehab treatment center that offers long-term inpatient care is also advised.
 Ideally, the staff should have the ability to customize the treatment plan to the recovery needs of you or your loved one.

 The best types of therapy for overcoming painkiller addiction include: